ArsalKhan1/algorithms/README.md

 1. Loads data from data.json in an array of objects
 2. Prints the unsorted one on console
-3. Calls the binary search function and displays the position on console.
+3. Calls the linear search function and displays the position on console.
 If not found, -1.

 ### Binary Search
 The code is in [lib/search/binary.js](lib/search/binary.js)